jinlee/418-final/index.md

 {% highlight javascript %}
 var arr = [10, 20, 50, 100];
-//! indexer:i data:arr ret:arr[i]
+//! array:arr indexer:i
 for (var i = 0; i < arr.length; i++) {
     arr[i] *= 100;
 }
+console.log(arr);
 //?
-print(arr);
 {% endhighlight %}

 The two triggers are `//!` and `//?`.
-The `//!` denotes the beginning of a for loop that can be executed in parallel. `//?` denotes the end of the for loop.
+The `//!` denotes the beginning of a for loop that can be executed in parallel.
+The `//!` also passes in extra information, such as the name of the array and the variable that's being used to index over the array.
+The second trigger, `//?` denotes the end of the what we call "asynchronous dependency".
+This is discussed further below.
-The `//!` also gives extra information, such as the variable used to index, the data that the for loop indexer over, and the expression that is equivalent to the result of this computation.
-It's not ideal that the programmer provide this information, but due to the contraints of web workers, this was necessary.

 Using these triggers and extra information, the parser will generate the following code.

 {% highlight javascript %}
 var arr = [10, 20, 50, 100];
-var __seq = new Seq(_.range(arr.length));
+var __seq = new Seq(arr);
-__seq.require({ name: 'arr', data: arr });
-seq.map(function (i) {
+__seq.map(function (__n) {
-    arr[i] *= 100;
+    __n *= 100;
-    return arr[i];
+    return __n;
 }, function (res) {
     arr = res;
-    print(arr);
+    console.log(arr);
 });
 {% endhighlight %}

+The first thing to notice is that `arr[i]` has been replaced by `__n`.
+The second thing to notice is that the `console.log(arr)` has been placed into the callback function.

+Due to the asynchronous nature of javascript, this needs to be done in order to ensure correctness.
+In the original sequential code, the programmer expects `console.log(arr)` to execute **after** the for loop.
+But the problem is that `map` functionality is asynchronous - it returns **before** the workers have finished their computation.

+Thus the programmer needs to tell us of "asynchronous dependencies" in their code.
+Basically they need to tell us what part of their code needs to be executed **after** the `map` has finished executing.
+That's the reason that we require the `//?` trigger.

-As you can see, it's a quite a bit of extra code that gets generated.
+So it's clear that there's quite a bit of extra code and logic that gets generated.
 I think this is an indication that this OpenMP style parallelization is useful.
 It makes writing parallel code much easier than doing it by hand.

+## Limitations ##

+TODO!

 ## Results ##